fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 ## … and why they're not what I have in mind

-I want to make something *outside these established genres* because I must admit, I haven't enjoyed most text-based games that I've tried.

-First let's consider parser-based interactive fiction.
-It's **not very accessible** to newcomers like me.
-Every time I tried one, my initial excitement was dampened when I realized I'd have to look up and memorize commands just to move around and look at things.
-To be fair, some modern-day titles such as [Counterfeit Monkey](https://ifdb.org/viewgame?id=aearuuxv83plclpl) include a very helpful tutorial.
-I even found one, [FeedVid Live](https://varunramesh.itch.io/feedvid-live), where the possible commands are intuitive based on context.
+I want to make something *outside these established genres*.
+I really like *the idea* of interactive fiction, but I wouldn't enjoy writing one and it's not my favorite medium to play/read, either.
+I've tried a few of them over the years, but recently made an effort to try others and *appreciate them* as much as I could.
+Here's what I found.

+I like that parser-based interactive fiction is more game-like.
+And if it has a good tutorial or intuitive context-based commands, it can be fairly accessible (see [Counterfeit Monkey](https://ifdb.org/viewgame?id=aearuuxv83plclpl) and [FeedVid Live](https://varunramesh.itch.io/feedvid-live) for examples).

-Hypertext interactive fiction feels more accessible to me, though it can get very literary and avant-garde, in which case I'd rather read a book.
-A couple that I enjoyed are [Hana Feels](http://hanafeels.com/) and [You Will Select a Decision](https://selectadecision.info/).
+Hypertext interactive fiction is nice in that it requires no explanation.
+Two of my favorites are [Hana Feels](http://hanafeels.com/) and [You Will Select a Decision](https://selectadecision.info/).

-The examples linked above are free to play, but there's also commercial interactive fiction.
-Most are choice-based, such as [Sorcery!](https://www.inklestudios.com/sorcery) and [Roadwarden](https://moralanxietystudio.com/roadwarden).
-There are also story-heavy RPGs reminiscent of interactive fiction, such as [Disco Elysium](https://discoelysium.com/) and [Wildermyth](https://wildermyth.com/).
+There's even commercial interactive fiction.
+Two that look interesting to me are [Sorcery!](https://www.inklestudios.com/sorcery) and [Roadwarden](https://moralanxietystudio.com/roadwarden).

+Some story-heavy RPGs are reminiscent of interactive fiction, such as [Disco Elysium](https://discoelysium.com/) and [Wildermyth](https://wildermyth.com/).

+But in the end, I still want to make something different from any of these.

 ## So what game *do* I want to make?